ntustison/PaperANTsX/Text/intro.md

-normalization tools as a full-featured platform that includes an extensive library of similarity measures, transformation types, and regularizers which are built upon the robust Insight Toolkit and vetted by users and developers from all over the world .
+normalization tools as a full-featured platform that includes an extensive library of similarity measures, transformation types, and regularizers which are built upon the robust Insight Toolkit and vetted by users and developers from all over the world.
 In fact, based on performance and innovations within the ANTs toolkit and our track record of contributions to the ITK registration development efforts, our group was selected for the most recent major refactoring of the ITK image registration component [@Avants:2014aa].
 Not only